logo

 Abstract

-Artificial neural networks (ANNs) have limited adaptive capabilities, hindering their ability to reliably predict neural output under dynamic input conditions.
-This research develops a new deep learning model of the retina incorporating the biophysics of photoreceptor adaptation at the front-end of conventional convolutional neural networks (CNNs).
-CNNs including this photoreceptor layer outperform conventional CNN models at predicting primate and rat retinal ganglion cell (RGC) responses to naturalistic stimuli with dynamic local intensity changes and large ambient illumination changes.
-This underscores the potential of embedding neural adaptation models in ANNs to better encode dynamic, wide-range natural inputs.
+Adaptation is a universal aspect of neural systems that changes circuit computations to match prevailing inputs.
+These changes facilitate efficient encoding of sensory inputs while avoiding saturation.
+Conventional artificial neural networks (ANNs) have limited adaptive capabilities, hindering their ability to reliably predict neural output under dynamic input conditions.
+Can embedding neural adaptive mechanisms in ANNs improve their performance?
+To answer this question, we develop a new deep learning model of the retina that incorporates the biophysics of photoreceptor adaptation at the front-end of conventional convolutional neural networks (CNNs).
+These conventional CNNs build on ‘Deep Retina,’ a previously developed model of retinal ganglion cell (RGC) activity.
+CNNs that include this new photoreceptor layer outperform conventional CNN models at predicting male and female primate and rat RGC responses to naturalistic stimuli that include dynamic local intensity changes and large changes in the ambient illumination.
+These improved predictions result directly from adaptation within the phototransduction cascade.
+This research underscores the potential of embedding models of neural adaptation in ANNs and using them to determine how neural circuits manage the complexities of encoding natural inputs that are dynamic and span a large range of light levels.

 Publisher